April 4, 2011

 “Let love be without hypocrisy.”

 After reviewing some spiritual gifts from the perspective of their proper use, Paul now turns to basic commands that produce better use of the gifts, and better living to the glory of God.
-Remember that this entire sections concerns presenting ourselves to God continually as a living sacrifice (Romans 12:1-2, page 1775).
+Remember that this entire section concerns presenting ourselves to God continually as a living sacrifice (Romans 12:1-2).

 Paul focuses upon the word “love” (“ἀγάπη“).
-This love only believers possess, because “love” is from God, and everyone who loves has been born of God and knows God (1 John 4:7, page 1908).
+This love only believers possess, because “love” is from God, and everyone who loves has been born of God and knows God (1 John 4:7).
 Think about this concept.
 Many people talk about love, and think they really love other people.
 God says only born-again believers actually love anyone.
 Only saints who know God can even love.

 Paul emphasizes in Romans 12:9 that love must be done without “hypocrisy” (“ἀνυπόκριτος“).
-This term for hypocrisy means that you are sincere, genuine, and without false motives of pretense.
-This lack of pretense comes from a soul purified by obedience to the truth of Christ (1 Peter 1:22, page 1894).
+This term for hypocrisy means that you are sincere, genuine, and without false motives or pretense.
+This lack of pretense comes from a soul purified by obedience to the truth of Christ (1 Peter 1:22).
 Paul described his instruction as flowing from a sincere heart, that is, a heart without hypocrisy.

 The context of this love without hypocrisy certainly fits tightly with the spiritual gifts we have just described.
 When you lay hold of someone to encourage and exhort them, you better be sure you are acting with the pure motives of moving them closer to Christ, without rancor or biting attack.
 Similarly, when you give, you better consider whether you are seeking more favor from men, or more praise from God who sees what you do in secret.
 Finally, consider the mercy to enemies that acts in their best interests.
 You will show mercy to enemies, in the same way that Jesus gave His life for you and forgave you.
 The hypocrite will be saying one thing and doing another.
 Because we are all hypocrites, Paul warns us to be remove all hypocrisy from all our love.